apollographql/apollo-server/docs/source/api/apollo-server.md

 * `engine`: <`EngineReportingOptions`> | boolean

   Provided the `ENGINE_API_KEY` environment variable is set, the engine reporting agent will be started automatically.
 The API key can also be provided as the `apiKey` field in an object passed as the `engine` field.
-See the [EngineReportingOptions](#enginereportingoptions) section for a full description of how to configure the reporting agent, including how to blocklist variables.
+See the [EngineReportingOptions](#enginereportingoptions) section for a full description of how to configure the reporting agent, including how to include variable values and HTTP headers.
 When using the Engine proxy, this option should be set to false.

 * `persistedQueries`: <`Object`> | false